jeffprestes/kraken-example-with-i18n-mongodb-monk/README.md

 After application starts visit http://localhost:8000/ and select the locale.
 To visit the list of users go to http://localhost:8000/users.

-To change the language you must call http://localhost:8000/users/setlocale/<language>-<country>, for example http://localhost:8000/setlocale/en-US
+You also can change the locale calling: *http://localhost:8000/users/setlocale/language-country*, for example http://localhost:8000/setlocale/en-US.
+It will set a cookie in your browser and reload the content with new locale.

 For more information, visit: